jfvilasPersonal/oberkorn/docs/reference.md

 ```

 ### Basic Auth
-These are the properties that define a Basic Auth validator.
-The Basic Authentication works like classical web authentication:
+A Basic Authentication works like classical web authentication, what follows is a typical scenario:

   1. The user tries to access a resource, an URI.
   2. The browser doesn't send any kind of authentication info.